JackFred2/GranularGamerules/README.md

 - Removing underground players from the sleep vote - no longer prevented from sleeping due to miners.
 - Disabling thunder from the weather cycle.

-These are disabled by default, and are available on the wiki for details.
+These are disabled by default, and details are available on the wiki.

 ## 🖥️ Dedicated Server Rules

-You may have setup a dedicated server and realised you forgot to change some settings in `server.properties`. **Granular Gamerules** lets you change several of these in-game via fake game rules:
+You may have setup a dedicated server and realised you forgot to change some settings in `server.properties`. **Granular Gamerules** lets you change several of these in-game via psuedo-gamerules:

 - `pvp`
 - `allowFlight`